Terrapin Part 1: Structure

-The final section of the song, "Refrain" is a reprise of the "Terrapin" section with the addition of the English Choral.
+The final section of the song, "Refrain" is a reprise of the "Terrapin" section with the addition of the English Chorale.

 Reception and legacy

-"Terrapin Part 1" has received very positive reviews since its release, and is by many considered one of the band's greatest compositions.
+"Terrapin Part 1" has received highly positive reviews since its release, and is by many considered one of the band's greatest compositions.
 Rolling Stone Australia included the song in their list of "Jerry Garcia's 50 Greatest Songs", highlighting "Lady with a Fan" as having "one of Garcia's prettiest melodies" and praising the orchestral elements as "a Baroque climax of massed choral vocals and strings."
 This is Dig listed it as the third-best Grateful Dead song, stating that while "the studio version's production is contentious among Deadheads, there's no disguising the song's ambition, power and strikingly evocative lyrics."

+Jam band Phish covered "Terrapin Part 1" during their encore at Virginia Beach Amphitheater on August 9th, 1998.
+It was performed to commemorate the passing of Jerry Garcia, which occurred the same day just three years prior.
+Additionally, it was performed the same way the Grateful Dead performed it live, excluding movements IV-VII.
+Though not the only time Phish had covered the Grateful Dead up to this point, this would be the first time in over ten years for Phish.

 A cover of the entire piece performed by the National alongside members of Grizzly Bear, Sō Percussion and the Brooklyn Youth Chorus was featured on the 2016 Grateful Dead covers album Day of the Dead.